 Lonely, Lonely, Lonely Is the Lord of Hosts

-Yael Goldstein Love
+by Yael Goldstein Love

 Within the first year, most the grass had given itself over to mud, and by the third, all the buildings were sagging inward or tilting sideways like three crooked rows of children.
 Now, in the fifth year, the gate to the dairy was hanging on by a tired nail, and the stables and the printing press were rotting side by side, adding a whiff of decay to the scent of manure that already clung to the colony newspaper.
-And though what completed of the schoolhouse had a guileless elegance, the project had been abandoned halfway through for lack of capital; Karl Tannenbaum, the Staatliches Bauhaus graduate who’d designed the structure, had gone off on a fundraising mission in January but had written in May from St. Louis to say that he’d found a bride and a job with an architecture firm and would not be returning.
+And though what was completed of the schoolhouse had a guileless elegance, the project had been abandoned halfway through for lack of capital; Karl Tannenbaum, the Staatliches Bauhaus graduate who’d designed the structure, had gone off on a fundraising mission in January but had written in May from St. Louis to say that he’d found a bride and a job with an architecture firm and would not be returning.
 Yet just now, the New Marlborough colony was beautiful.

-The warm yellow of the Berkshire Mountain sunlight filtered, prismlike, through the red and orange blaze of the grand old elms the first wave of colonists hadn’t had the heart to clear, and the last stubborn bits of green still clinging to the ground jumped out in jubilation; even the mud sparkled a rich, satisfied garnet between the hours of noon and two, which was when Anna usually walked the length of the farm, from her office to her bungalow and then to the dairy.
+The warm yellow of the Berkshire Mountains sunlight filtered, prismlike, through the red and orange blaze of the grand old elms the first wave of colonists hadn’t had the heart to clear, and the last stubborn bits of green still clinging to the ground jumped out in jubilation; even the mud sparkled a rich, satisfied garnet between the hours of noon and two, which was when Anna usually walked the length of the farm, from her office to her bungalow and then to the dairy.
 She always took this circuit slowly, curbing her long strides so that instead of gamine she looked gangly.
 She invited envy and she knew it.
 You couldn’t be Alfie’s woman and not.
 There was nothing personal in it.
 If they rarely gossiped with her or poured out their troubles for her over weak tea, it was just as well; she didn’t have time for their intimacies, her only leisure this slow, admiring walk each afternoon.

 Back in Vienna, she used to stroll the parks of the Prater the same way.
-Alfie would tease her about her wide-eyed intensity, saying that her face lit by the sight of chestnut trees in bloom was insultingly indistinguishable from her face lit by lovemaking. t night in their bungalow, Alfie spoke.
+Alfie would tease her about her wide-eyed intensity, saying that her face lit by the sight of chestnut trees in bloom was insultingly indistinguishable from her face lit by lovemaking.
+At night in their bungalow, Alfie spoke.
 He spoke worlds into existence.
 He spoke himself out of the need for sleep and almost spoke her out of it as well.
 The rings under her eyes, which the other women smirked over, were not worth smirking over in that way.
 Sometimes they were, but usually not.
 Last night had been one of those sometimes.
 She had been turning down their sheets, inspecting for long-legged spiders, when she’d looked up to find Alfie half in his clothes and half out, furiously pondering a spot on the floor.
 “Jack will come around,” she’d told him.
 “He doesn’t understand yet what we’re trying to do in New Marlborough.”

 “Yes, if only the others could see our purpose as clearly as you can,” he’d agreed, and then he’d come for her, still silent, and pushed the hair back from her face with both hands.